Subscribe and Follow LoGro

 I guess the old machine is a mill or grinder for grain.
 The two larger wheels are flywheels.
 The smaller wheel connects to a tractor or portable engine of some kind.
 The grain goes in the larger, rectangular hole.
 The ground up stuff comes out the smaller hole on the bottom on the right.
 The spring loaded bolts probably adjust how fine the grain is ground.

-Speaking of mysteries, what’s up with the Skyfox Helicopter hovering over the south end of Northfield/Sechlar Park/Dundas area right now--2:15 pm Weds.
+Speaking of mysteries, what’s up with the Skyfox Helicopter hovering over the south end of Northfield/Sechlar Park/Dundas area right now–2:15 pm Weds.
 I happened to have my trusty binoculars in my car trunk, so I was able to tell what the chopper is.
 (I know, what a nerd.)

-Jane Moline says:
+3. Jane Moline said:

 OK, back to the Drentlaw Plaza — owned by Gene Jasnoch zoned LI (limited industrial) but some of the other land that was the Drentlaw farm is zoned residential.